 See Monitoring and Evaluation for more information and documents.

-“Master data” is information related to our partner organizations.
-Country Coordinating Mechanisms, Principal Recipients, lead implementers and others are ultimately responsible for maintaining their information, including their organizational details, contact details, banking information, signatory authorizations and access rights.
+“Grant entity data” (formerly master data) is information on our partner organizations, including organizational details, contact details, banking information, signatory authorizations and access rights.
+Country Coordinating Mechanisms, Principal Recipients, lead implementers and others are ultimately responsible for maintaining their grant entity data.

-The information is logged – most often during grant-making – in the Partner Portal platform.
+The data are logged – most often during grant-making – in the Partner Portal platform.
 The information is stored in Global Fund systems to ensure the right data are on record before the creation of legally-binding grant documents and before the disbursement of funding.
 The Global Fund reviews and validates all changes to grant entity data.

 The Global Fund Partner Portal is an online platform that serves as a central point of information entry and document sharing linked to the management of grants.
 The Partner Portal is accessible to Country Coordinating Mechanisms and Principal Recipients.